 Where to Stay Between Banff and Jasper

-There aren’t many places to stay along the Icefields Parkway, and only one high end accommodation option.
-If you’re after a full hotel stay, I would suggest the Fairmont Park Lodge in Jasper or staying in Lake Louise in Banff.
+There aren’t many places to stay along the Icefields Parkway, and only one high-end accommodation option.
+If you’re after a nice hotel stay, we suggest the Fairmont Park Lodge in Jasper or the Fairmont Lake Louise in Banff.
+However, there are a few Icefield Parkway hotels, including the new Glacier View Lodge at Athabasca Glacier, or the rustic Lodge at Bow Lake.

 A few hostels along the route at Mosquito Creek, Rampart Creek, and Hilda Creek offer basic bunks in shared rooms.
 There are also a few Icefields Parkway camping spots that all operate on a first come first serve basis, check those out here.
 On weekends in July and August, they fill up incredibly fast, so plan accordingly.